 I stammered a thank-you as she left, shutting the door behind her.

-I lay down on the bed to rest my eyes.
-I swear it felt like only ten minutes went by, but when I turned on my side and caught sight of the clock, it was 5:20 PM.
+I lay down on the bed to rest my eyes, jetlag catching up to me.
+I swear it felt like only ten minutes went by, but when I turned on my side and caught sight of the clock, it was 5:20 pm.

-I stared at my heart-shaped face.
-My cheekbones were not too high.
+I stared at my reflection.
+My cheekbones, not too high, gave me my heart-shaped face.
 My hair fell to my shoulders in layers of waves.
-If you wanted to be generous, you could call it chestnut, with that strange fire-red running through it—a trait I’d obviously inherited from my grandmother.
+If you wanted to be generous, you could call it chestnut, with strange fire-red strands running through it—a trait I’d obviously inherited from my grandmother.

 Interrupting my introspection, a glimmer of light caught my eye from a window I hadn’t noticed before.
 Cautiously, I pulled the heavy curtains aside and peered out over the driveway.
 I spied several expensive-looking cars parked outside that hadn’t been there when we pulled up.

 Walking back out to the bedroom, I searched around for my bag, wishing I could remember what I had packed.
-A quick glance at the clock gave me the time: 5:30 PM.
+A glance at the clock gave me the time: 5:30 pm.
 Just when I was starting to worry, someone knocked on my door.

 Before I could reply, Mary pushed open the door, wheeling in one of those bellhop-type clothing racks.
 Angela followed behind her.
 I gawked at all the skirts, slacks, blouses, and dresses.
 Wow.
 I watched Mary leave and then focused my gaze on Angela.

 She gave me an apologetic smile.
 “Sorry, we weren’t sure what you would like, so we picked a variety.”